 How is bursitis diagnosed?

-- Magnetic resonance imaging (MRI).
-An imaging test that uses a combination of large magnets, radiofrequencies, and a computer to make detailed pictures of organs and structures within the body.
+- MRI.
+This test uses large magnets, radio waves, and a computer to make detailed pictures of organs and structures within the body.

 - Ultrasound.
-An imaging test that uses high-frequency sound waves to look at the internal organs and tissues.
+This test that uses high-frequency sound waves to look at the internal organs and tissues.

 - Aspiration.
-A procedure that involves using a thin needle to remove fluid from the swollen bursa to check for infection or gout as causes of bursitis.
+For this test, the healthcare provider uses a thin needle to remove fluid from the swollen bursa.
+The fluid is checked for infection or gout as causes of bursitis.

 - Blood tests.
 Lab tests may be done to confirm or rule out other conditions.